OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-1-git/chapter-4-git-best-practices/quiz/quiz.md

                     "To display all version history and code commits", "To automatically update code when changes are made" ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "A README gives essential information about the project's purpose, setup, usage, and collaboration processes."
+                    "The README focuses on the project overview, not team rosters.", "A README gives essential information about the project's purpose, setup, usage, and collaboration processes.", "Version history is managed separately by the version control system, not by the README.", "The README is for documentation, not automation."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "What is the purpose of using a project wiki?",